 In some cases, the meat is organic, which has multiple requirements, of which one is that the animals are never administered antibiotics.

-Three restaurants have comprehensive antibiotic use policies that are almost fully implemented.
-If you are looking to eat a meal including meat raised without antibiotics, you will want to go to Panera or Chipotle.
+Only two restaurants have comprehensive antibiotic use policies.
+If you are looking to grab a quick meal including meat raised without antibiotics, go to Chipotle or BurgerFi.

 Chipotle’s Antibiotic Use Policy